haloweavedev/airodental-billing/airodental-billing-overview.md

 # Airodental Billing System: How It Works

 Welcome to Airodental!
 We're committed to providing cutting-edge AI solutions for dental practices.
 To make managing your subscriptions and usage as simple and transparent as possible, we've designed a straightforward billing system.
-This overview explains how it works, especially for our applications like "Lane," the AI Voice Receptionist.
+This overview explains how it works, especially for our applications like "Laine," the AI Voice Receptionist.

 ## How Subscriptions Work

-Getting started with an Airodental application like Lane is easy:
+Getting started with an Airodental application like Laine is easy:

-1.  **Choose Your Plan:** Your practice selects a plan that best fits its needs (e.g., Lane Lite or Lane Pro).
+1.  **Choose Your Plan:** Your practice selects a plan that best fits its needs (e.g., Laine Lite or Laine Pro).
 2.  **Secure Payment:** You'll be guided through a secure payment process.
 3.  **Activation:** Once payment is confirmed, your subscription is activated, and you gain immediate access to the features included in your chosen plan.

-Each plan typically bills monthly and comes with a set amount of resources, like included call minutes for Lane.
+Each plan typically bills monthly and comes with a set amount of resources, like included call minutes for Laine.

 ```mermaid
 graph TD